evanbergeron/evanbergeron.github.io/_posts/2014-08-12-boolean-expressions-and-their-value.md

 ---
+layout: post
-Boolean Expressions and Their Value
+title: Boolean Expressions and Their Value
 ---

 Edsger Dijkstra has suggested that the programming language ALGOL 60 was the first programming language to make the distinction that a boolean expression wasn't simply something that was "right" or "wrong," but that it had a value - true or false.

 It's interesting to think that booleans weren't always first-class citizens.
 Not only in prorgamming and computer science, but mathematically as well.

 > How great that step was I learned from my mother’s reaction.
 She was a gifted mathematician, but she could not make that step.
 For her, “three plus five is ten” was not a complicated way of saying “false”; it was just wrong.